Asymptotic posterior normality of the generalized extreme value distribution: Discussion

 \section{Discussion}

-In this paper, we formally derived the asymptotic posterior normality for the family of GEV distributions under \BASadd{a large class of priors}.
-Proposition~\ref{prop:compact_int} demonstrated that the posterior approximation can be easily obtained if the parameter space $\Theta$ is compact, as is generally the case \citep[Chapter 10]{van2000asymptotic}.
-The bulk of the technical difficulty lies in the evaluation of the integration of $\prod_{i=1}^n p(Y_i\given \btheta)\pi(\btheta)$ outside the neighbourhood of $\btheta_0$, which is closely related to the elliptic integral equivalent to the Carlson $R$-function; see Lemma~\ref{lem:carlson}.
-An interesting side result from the posterior normality is that the lower bound in \eqref{eqn:lower_bound} is attained asymptotically.
+In this paper, we formally derive the asymptotic posterior normality for the family of GEV distributions under a large class of priors.
+Proposition~\ref{prop:compact_int} demonstrates that the posterior approximation can be easily obtained if the parameter space $\Theta$ is compact, as is generally the case \citep[Chapter 10]{van2000asymptotic}.
+The bulk of the technical difficulty lies in the evaluation of the integral of $\prod_{i=1}^n p(Y_i\given \bEta)\pi(\bEta)$ outside the neighborhood of $\bEta_0$, which is closely related to the elliptic integral equivalent to the Carlson $R$-function; see Lemma~\ref{lem:carlson}.
+An interesting side result from the asymptotic posterior normality is that the lower bound in \eqref{eqn:lower_bound} is attained asymptotically.
 Therefore, it provides a novel way of estimating an integral that would be difficult to calculate otherwise.

-Another major implication from the asymptotic posterior normality is the ability to facilitate the derivation of the reference prior suggested by \citet{bernardo1979reference}.
-This class of rule-based priors attempts to maximize the information from the sample so that in a formal sense the prior has a minimal effect on posterior inference, compared to other candidate priors. \BASadd{The reference prior formulation is attractive in part because it overcomes the paradoxes of \citet{stein1956inadmissibility} and \citet{dawid1973marginalization}, which may occur with flat priors and Jeffreys priors.
-In the general univariate case, computing the reference prior requires solving a sequence of integrals, which can be prohibitive for many distributional models.} Under posterior asymptotic normality, however, for models with one continuous parameter, the reference prior \BASadd{is easily obtained, as it coincides with} the Jeffreys prior \citep[Theorem 9]{bernardo2005reference}.
-For models with multiple parameters, \citet{bernardo1979reference} organizes the parameters by the order of preference, and derives the reference priors sequentially via a conditioning argument. \BASadd{Without posterior asymptotic normality, this conditioning procedure requires multiple applications of the difficult univariate sequence of integrals.} Under posterior asymptotic normality, however, the procedure can be streamlined into a rote algorithm \citep[Theorem 14]{bernardo2005reference} \BASadd{requiring only the Fisher information matrix}.
+Another major implication from the asymptotic posterior normality is the simplification of the derivation of the reference prior suggested by \citet{berger2009formal}.
+This class of rule-based priors attempts to maximize the information from the sample so that in a formal sense the prior has a minimal effect on posterior inference.
+The reference prior formulation is attractive in part because it overcomes the paradoxes of \citet{stein1956inadmissibility} and \citet{dawid1973marginalization}, which may occur with flat priors and Jeffreys priors.
+In the general multivariate case, computing reference priors requires multiple applications of a difficult sequence of integrals.
+Under asymptotic posterior normality, however, the procedure can be streamlined into a rote algorithm requiring only the Fisher information matrix.